7 Facts About Hispanic Heritage Month

 On September 17, 1968, Congress passed Public Law 90-48, which allowed President Lyndon B. Johnson to make a presidential proclamation to formally honor Hispanic heritage by marking September 15 and September 16 as the beginning of what was then known as National Hispanic Heritage Week.

-2. Hispanic Heritage Month was introduced by California Congressman George E. Brown.
+Hispanic Heritage Month was introduced by California congressman George E. Brown.

-George E. Brown, a Congressman from California, was the person who originally introduced the idea of paying tribute to Hispanic heritage in June 1968.
+Rep. George E. Brown of California was the person who originally introduced the idea of paying tribute to Hispanic heritage in June 1968.
 Brown represented East Los Angeles and a portion of the San Gabriel Valley, areas of the state with large Hispanic populations.
-Brown saw an opportunity to celebrate the culture and advocated to recognize their contributions to the United States.
+Brown saw an opportunity to celebrate the culture and recognize its contributions to the United States.

 While Johnson’s proclamation was a victory for the Hispanic community in terms of creating an annual celebration, initially it was just a single week, not a whole month, that was carved out for these events.
-Nearly 20 years later, in 1987, Esteban Torres—who served as a representative for the state of California's 34th congressional district between 1983 and 1999—introduced H.R.
+Nearly 20 years later, in 1987, Esteban Torres—who represented California's 34th congressional district between 1983 and 1999—introduced H.R.
 3182, a bill seeking to expand the festivities from one week to one month.
 Torres explained that he and his supporters “want the public to know that we share a legacy with the rest of the country, a legacy that includes artists, writers, Olympic champions, and leaders in business, government, cinema, and science.”

-4. Hispanic Heritage Month begins on September 15th—a date that holds an important meaning.
+Hispanic Heritage Month begins on September 15—a date that holds an important meaning.

 In the early 19th century, rebellions broke out across Central America as more and more citizens openly opposed Spain’s centuries-old sovereignty over the region.
 Fortunately, it didn’t lead to an all-out war: Instead, respected leaders and other community representatives from Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua convened in Guatemala City in 1821 to devise a plan.
 On September 15, they formally declared freedom from Spain in a document called the Act of Independence.
 Those five countries now celebrate September 15 as Independence Day.

-5. Hispanic Heritage Month takes place over two different months.
+Hispanic Heritage Month takes place over two months.

 Hispanic Heritage Month is unique in that it occurs in two different calendar months.
 It begins every year on September 15 and extends through October 15.
 Beyond the five countries that celebrate Independence Day on September 15, Mexico’s Independence Day is on September 16, and Chile’s falls on September 18.
 By lasting 30 days, the month encompasses these holidays as well as the Mexican celebration of Dia de la Raza on October 12.

-6. Many of the country’s most important cultural institutions, including the National Park Service, celebrate Hispanic Heritage Month.
+Many of the country’s most important cultural institutions and agencies, including the National Park Service, celebrate Hispanic Heritage Month.

 If you’re looking for ways to celebrate Hispanic Heritage Month, you’re in luck.
 A wide range of cultural institutions host a variety of activities and events in honor of the occasion.
-You can participate in anything from educational webinars held by the National Archives to events at the Smithsonian’s institutions.
-The National Park Service shares ideas on how to honor Hispanic Heritage Month in the outdoors and has a rich archive of stories about people and the places they influence.
+You can participate in educational webinars held by the National Archives, attend events at the Smithsonian’s museums, and much more.
+The National Park Service shares ideas for honoring Hispanic Heritage Month in the outdoors and has a rich archive of stories about people and the places they influence.

 If you’re interested in the political history of how Hispanic Heritage Month came to be, and how it has changed since its initial founding in 1968, the Law Library of Congress hosts a website that maintains copies of the various laws, proclamations, and other legal documents related to this annual celebration.